 Why do the Royal Swedish Opera collect private donations?

-The Government has stipulated that the Royal Swedish Opera is to be the foremost national institution for opera and ballet.
-The Royal Swedish Opera is to spearhead development, innovation, artistic excellence and backstage craftsmanship.
+We solicitate funding because the Government has stipulated that the Royal Swedish Opera is to be the leading national institution for opera and ballet.
+The Royal Swedish Opera is to spearhead development, innovation, artistic excellence and craftsmanship.
 Preserving our legacy requires more than government subsidies.
-That is why we rely on private donations.
+That is why we highly appreciate private donations.

 For more information on donations, please contact [email protected]